 - 1 lb pork breakfast sausage I recommend using sage flavored (455g)

 - salt and freshly cracked black pepper to taste

 - Place sausage in a skillet over medium/high heat.

-- Use a spatula to break up and crumble sausage as it cooks, cooking until completely browned and no pink remains.
+- Use a spatula or wooden spoon to break up and crumble sausage as it cooks, cooking until completely browned and no pink remains.
 Do not drain your skillet.

 - Sprinkle flour evenly over the sausage crumbles.
 Stir frequently until flour is absorbed (about 1 minute).

-- Slowly pour the milk into your skillet, stirring as you pour.
+- Slowly drizzle the milk into your skillet, stirring as you pour.
 Add crushed red pepper, if using.